Legal positivism: Joseph Raz

-A pupil of Hart, Joseph Raz was important in continuing Hart's arguments of legal positivism since Hart's death.
+A pupil of Hart's, Joseph Raz was important in continuing Hart's arguments of legal positivism after Hart's death.
 This included editing in 1994 a second edition of Hart's The Concept of Law, with an additional section including Hart's responses to other philosophers' criticisms of his work.

 Raz also argued, contrary to Hart, that the validity of a law can never depend on its morality.
-However, Raz came to accept that law may depend upon morality in certain circumstances.

-Legal positivism in Germany has been famously rejected by Gustav Radbruch in 1946 where prosecution of Nazi supporters faced a challenge of assessing actions that were legally compliant with Nazi Germany law.
-Radbruch argued that when "discrepancy between the positive law and justice reaches a level so unbearable", it effectively becomes "erroneous law" and must not be followed unconditionally.